DJLM1g18/SL2p/README.md

 The file `symbolic-proof.py` was used to derive [Proposition 3.16](https://arxiv.org/abs/2503.07581).
 This result explicitly describes the Green correspondent of a given non-projective indecomposable
 F[G] module.
-Describing this direction of the Green correspondence bijection involved many case distinctions (about 60), and so rather than check all 60 by hand - I found a way to enumerate the cases, the results into a table!
+Describing this direction of the Green correspondence bijection involved many case distinctions (about 60), and so rather than check all 60 by hand - I found a way to enumerate the cases, and then put the results into a table!

 ### `cabt.py`